 When you are choosing what size to create, measure around the waist (the narrowest part of the torso).
 Use the waist measurement to determine what size your child is.

 This pattern has been created using Standard American Measurements and might seem different to what you usually buy in stores.
 Therefore, use the size the chart says you are to fit the waist, and if required, lengthen or shorten the skirt as needed.

 Additional Notions Required:

 - Elastic 2-2.5cm in width (length supplied in chart)

 - 3-5 x buttons if required (approximately 2cm wide)

 What You Get When You Purchase:

-These downloads will also be available in the “My Account + Downloads” section of this website when you are logged in.
+Furthermore, when you are logged into the website you can also find the files in “My Downloads”.
 This is where the most updated version of your purchases will be and you can access it any time.
 In the future I may revise this pattern and slightly alter it.
 If you’re sewing in the future, check back for the latest version.

 The pattern is 12 pages long in black and white, and can be printed on A4 or US Letter paper on your home computer and then assembled for use.

 You will receive a comprehensive tutorial with instructions, photos and tips to guide you in your sewing of this garment.
 Please view this tutorial on your device or computer to save the trees!